 This project takes place in Stanford, a riverside village located in the Western Cape of South Africa.
 Stanford is a place of breathtaking beauty, from the Klein River to the grand mountains that overlook the sanctuary.
 It is located 16 kilometers east of the seaside town of Hermanus, which is famous for whale watching.
 Stanford is home to 200 species of birds and is one of the most-preserved villages in the Western Cape.

 The goal of this project is to aid the sanctuary’s efforts in raising awareness about the ethical and holistic animal treatment while simultaneously caring for the rescued cats.
-The sanctuary has been home to rescued lions, leopards, tigers, caracals and jackals, and also hosts educational visits aimed at teaching visitors about the different species of magnificent large cats that live there.
+The sanctuary has been home to rescued lions, leopards, tigers, caracals, servals and jackals, and also hosts educational visits aimed at teaching visitors about the different species of magnificent large cats that live there.

-As a volunteer on this project, you will be involved in a wide array of activities.
-Volunteer work ranges from enrichment activities, such as toy-making, to farm work to educating those who come to visit the sanctuary about large cats and conservation efforts.
+As a volunteer on this project, you will be involved in an array of activities.
+Volunteer work ranges from enrichment activities, such as toy-making, to farm work in educating those who come to visit the sanctuary about large cats and conservation efforts.
 Volunteers will also directly care for the cats by preparing food and/or feeding the cats as well as maintaining their living spaces.
 Each day begins with a preparatory meeting where coordinators will go over the day’s plan with volunteers prior to beginning work.

 Some of your tasks may include:

-A typical day: Your day will begin around 6:00 or 7:00 AM, when you will prepare yourself breakfast before heading to the morning meeting around 8:00 AM.
+A typical day: Your day will begin around 6:00 or 7:00 AM, when you will prepare your breakfast before heading to the morning meeting around 8:00 AM.
 The morning project will begin around 8:15 AM and run until lunch, which will be provided around noon.
 The afternoon volunteer work will begin around 2:00 or 3:00 PM and you will work until 6:00 PM.
-During summertime and warm days, the morning meeting will start one hour earlier.
+During summer and warm days, the morning meeting will start one hour earlier.